On the relation between time-reversed acoustics and Green's function retrieval in space-variant and in time-variant

 \subsection{Time-reversed acoustics in a homogeneous, time-variant material}

 We start by introducing the principle of idealized time-reversed acoustics in a homogeneous, time-variant material in an intuitive way.
 We seek for a counterpart of time-reversed acoustics in an inhomogeneous, time-invariant material, as discussed in section \ref{sec3C}.
-Consider again Figures \ref{Figure1}(b) and \ref{Figure1}(c), which illustrates a wave field, emitted by sources at ${\bf x}'$ on a closed boundary, propagating through the inhomogeneous material, and focusing at ${\bf x}_A$ and $t=0$ (Figure \ref{Figure1}(b)).
+Consider again Figures \ref{Figure1}(b) and \ref{Figure1}(c), which illustrate a wave field, emitted by sources at ${\bf x}'$ on a closed boundary, propagating through the inhomogeneous material, and focusing at ${\bf x}_A$ and $t=0$ (Figure \ref{Figure1}(b)).
 The focus at ${\bf x}_A$ is a virtual source, radiating waves into the inhomogeneous material (Figure \ref{Figure1}(c)).
 The counterpart of these figures is shown in the upper frame of Figure \ref{Figure6}.
 Here we have sources at a single time-instant $t'=0$ $\mu$s, emitting waves into a homogeneous, time-variant material (the same material as used in the numerical example in section \ref{sec4C}).
 The field focuses at $t_A=40$ $\mu$s and ${\bf x}={\bf 0}$.
 The focus at $t_A$ is a virtual source, radiating waves into the time-variant material beyond $t_A$.
-Note that the wave field emitted by the sources at $t'$ can be interpreted as an acausal field related to a sink at $t_A$.
-The question is, how do we obtain this acausal wave field at $t'$?
-Unlike in section \ref{sec3C}, where the acausal field emitted into the inhomogeneous material was simply the time-reversal of the causal field, radiated by a source at ${\bf x}_A$ and $t=0$, and observed at ${\bf x}'$ (Figure \ref{Figure1}(a)), in the present situation we cannot measure a field at $t'$, radiated by a source at $t_A>t'$.
+The question is, how do we obtain the wave field at $t'$, such that it focuses at $t_A$?
+Unlike in section \ref{sec3C}, where the field emitted into the inhomogeneous material was simply the time-reversal of the causal field, radiated by a source at ${\bf x}_A$ and $t=0$, and observed at ${\bf x}'$ (Figure \ref{Figure1}(a)), in the present situation we cannot measure a field at $t'$, radiated by a source at $t_A>t'$.
 Instead, we consider waves in a time-reversed version of the material between $t'$ and $t_A$.
 The lower frame of Figure \ref{Figure6} shows a wave field in the time-reversed material between $-t_A$ and $-t'$.